Akumaaaaaa/TodoApp-React/README.md

 # React Todo List App

-This is a simple Todo List application built using React and Vite.
+This is a simple Todo List application built using **React** and **Vite**.
 It allows users to manage their tasks by adding, updating, and removing them.

 ## Features
 - Add tasks to the list.